Library Card Basics

 How to Get a Library Card Online or in Person

-Pulaski or Perry County residents can get a free library card online by completing an online application or in person at any CALS library.
-If you live in North Little Rock you can get a free library card from North Little Rock’s Laman Library; you may also apply for a card at CALS for an annual fee as North Little Rock is not in the CALS service area.
+Pulaski or Perry County residents, excluding residents of North Little Rock, may get a free library card by completing an application online or in person at any CALS library.
+North Little Rock residents may get a free library card from North Little Rock’s Laman Library; they may also apply, for an annual fee, for a non-resident CALS library card.

 Options for Nonresidents

-Beginning March 1, 2020 CALS will charge an annual non-resident fee for any patron who does not reside or pay taxes in our service area.
-That fee will be based on the average property tax payment per parcel across the service area.
-For 2020 this fee will be $54.
+For any patron who does not reside or pay taxes in our service area, CALS offers a non-resident card for an annual fee of $54.
+The fee is based on the average property tax payment per parcel across the service area.

 See Board Policy #401 for full details.